Toronto, Canada

 Is transportation provided from the Toronto airport?

 No. Participants need to organize their own transportation.
 However, Paula will give you detailed information and different options how to get from the airport to the city.
 Uebers cost between $ 30-40 USD.
-The train costs about $ 9 USD.
+The train (UP Express) from the airport the city costs about $ 9 USD and runs every 15 minutes.

 Do I need a car in Toronto?

 You can easily get around using public transportation.
-When booking your accommodations, please note that the retreat will take place in Toronto's West End, near High Park and the Roncesvalles area.
+When booking your accommodation, please note that the retreat will take place in Toronto's West End, near High Park and the Roncesvalles area.